 The following section provides an overview of the various relationships between councillors and other internal council officials and staff.
-This issue is dealt with in greater detail in the professional development program for councillors run by Local Government NSW.

 2.2.1 Relationship between the mayor and the general manager

 The relationship between the mayor and the general manager is the most important one in a council and can have a significant impact on the council's performance.